How to Maximize your Lighting with designer Sarah-Marie Lackey as she creates a home designed to maximize natural light.

 After having built multiple homes in the past, the homeowners, a couple in their sixties, were looking for a home they could retire in.
 They wanted a light and bright color scheme with plenty of room to entertain their large family.
 “The goal of the project was to bring in as much light as possible,” says Designer Sarah-Marie Lackey.

 It was also important to have everything on the main floor for ease of access that would allow them to age in place.
-The home features three bedrooms on the main floor and a two bedroom suite in the basement for guests.
+The home features three bedrooms on the main floor and a two-bedroom suite in the basement for guests.

 The kitchen island offers additional seating for guests or a nice place to enjoy a cup of coffee in the morning.
 Above the island is a large skylight, one of many in this home.
 The homeowners value privacy but also wanted plenty of light.
 While windows are a great way to let in light, they would have needed to be covered for privacy so instead of adding additional windows, skylights were introduced throughout the home to bring in natural light.

 Another place where the homeowners wanted an open concept feel was the master bedroom and ensuite.
 To create the right balance between open concept and privacy, the toilet is set into a small, separate room off to the side while the rest of the ensuite is open to the master bedroom.
 The spaces are defined by a partial wall that acts as the backdrop for a beautiful, freestanding tub.
-The ensuite features tile flooring, and the custom built-in vanity in the same wood tone as the bedroom flooring, carries the color through and creates a seamless feel.
+The ensuite features tile flooring, and the custom built-in vanity in the same wood tone as the bedroom flooring, carry the color through and create a seamless feel.

 The homeowners have a very close family and they love to have their children over for sleepovers so one of the bedrooms was specifically designed with their small granddaughters in mind.
 “This final detail was the perfect finishing touch in creating a home their whole family can enjoy,” says Sarah-Marie.